Andrew McCutchen Player Props: Pirates vs. Athletics

 Athletics Pitching Rankings

-- The Athletics' 6.70 team ERA ranks last among all league pitching staffs.
+- The Athletics' 6.69 team ERA ranks last among all MLB pitching staffs.

-- The Athletics allow the most home runs in baseball (101 total, 1.7 per game).
+- The Athletics give up the most home runs in baseball (101 total, 1.6 per game).

-- Sears gets the start for the Athletics, his 12th of the season.
-He is 0-3 with a 4.37 ERA and 54 strikeouts in 59 2/3 innings pitched.
+- Kaprielian makes the start for the Athletics, his eighth of the season.
+He is 0-6 with an 8.12 ERA and 38 strikeouts in 37 2/3 innings pitched.

-- In his most recent outing on Wednesday against the Atlanta Braves, the left-hander threw six innings, allowing one earned run while surrendering four hits.
+- In his last time out on Wednesday against the Atlanta Braves, the righty went 4 2/3 innings, allowing three earned runs while surrendering five hits.

-- In 11 games this season, the 27-year-old has amassed a 4.37 ERA and 8.1 strikeouts per nine innings, while allowing a batting average of .237 to his opponents.
+- In 10 games this season, the 29-year-old has put up an ERA of 8.12, with 9.1 strikeouts per nine innings.
+Opponents are batting .303 against him.

 © 2023 Data Skrive.
 All rights reserved.